joycesim/joycesim.github.io/research/index.md

 ## Applying two-phase flow and reactive thermodynamics at tectonic boundaries to understand Earth dynamics through its evolution.
 Fluid dynamic applications to planetary systems with a goal to understand potential habitability.

+## Recent abstracts from the group

+# CIG-TNG Workshop (Breckenridge, CO, 2025)
+Quantifying Oxidant Transport via Two-Phase Flow on Europa, C. Pierce-Walker and S. J. Sim.

+Exploring mechanisms for localizing eclogite in continental crust with reactive two-phase models, M. McMillan, S. J. Sim, and C. Wilson.

+The Influence of Magma Ocean-Atmosphere: Interactions on Volatile Distributions on Early Earth and Venus, B. J. Lopez and S. J. Sim.

+Dynamic Habitability: From Mid-ocean ridges to Europa, S. J. Sim.

 [//]: # (Research to move the conversation forward)